vidyalathabadde/convolutionSeparable_revisited/guided_convolutionSeparable_SYCLmigration/README.md

 | Area              | Description
 |:---                   |:---
-| What you will learn              | Migrate convolutionSeparable from CUDA to SYCL and optimize it
+| What you will learn              | Migrate convolutionSeparable from CUDA to SYCL and optimize
 | Time to complete              | 15 minutes
 | Category                      | Code Optimization